Understanding Jet Ski vs Wave Runner: Important Variances - Hiseadock

 Wave Runner: Wave Runners also provide good speed and maneuverability; some of them are considered to be among the fastest personal watercraft.

 The main difference lies in the riding experience.
-Wave Runners are more stable and easier to control than jet skis, and are therefore more appropriate for a wider range of riders.
+Wave Runners are more stable and easier to control than jet skis and are, therefore, more appropriate for a wider range of riders.

 Price